Mohammadbinshahid/Team4_Capstone_Project/README.md

 **Preprocessing Data**:
 To preprocess the data for use in the machine learning model, we completed the following steps:
 1. We imported the raw data from the aforementioned datasets and APIs.
-2. We joined dataframes and retained the desired columns from the dataframes.
+2. We joined DataFrames and retained the desired columns from the DataFrames.
-3. We removed records with null values from the dataframe.
+3. We removed records with null values from the DataFrame.
 4. We converted the date column to DateTime datatype.
+5. 70% of the data in the DataFrame was used for training the machine learning model; the remaining data was used for testing the model.

 **Key Libraries and Frameworks**:
 * [Coming Soon]